Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 There is a hidden cap on Purple highlighted boss quests in Diablo Immortal.

-The purple boss quests refer to the purple highlighted bosses that you encounter on the map.
-These also reward you with three yellow materials on their completion, just like the side quests.
+The purple boss quests refer to the purple-highlighted bosses you encounter on the map.
+These reward you with three yellow materials on their completion, just like the side quests.
 In a similar fashion, they are also limited to only three times per day.
 After which you will not get any reward for completing them.

-If you are all out of purple bosses for the day, then you can always try to progress through the story and fight world bosses in Diablo Immortal to get unique rewards.
+If you are out of purple bosses for the day, you can always try to progress through the story and fight world bosses in Diablo Immortal to get unique rewards.

 Hidden Cap On Pop-up Quests